Statement of the NDFP International Office

 The National Democratic Front of the Philippines International Office (NDFP IO) honors the life of Dante C. Simbulan, a towering figure and true patriot of the Philippine revolution.
 Our deepest condolences go out to Patti, their children, family, friends and comrades – may you find strength and peace in the legacy that Dante left behind.

-Born on May 3, 1930, in San Simon, Pampanga, and a member of the Philippine Military Academy Class of 1952, Dante took an extraordinary path – from being a distinguished officer of the Armed Forces of the Philippines to becoming of the fiercest critics of the very institution he once served.
+Born on May 3, 1930, in San Simon, Pampanga, and a member of the Philippine Military Academy Class of 1952, Dante took an extraordinary path – from being a distinguished officer of the Armed Forces of the Philippines to becoming one of the fiercest critics of the very institution he once served.

 Dante Simbulan’s transition from military officer to educator and activist was driven by his deep sense of patriotism.
 He initially served as captain in the Philippine Army, assigned to combat the Hukbong Mapagpalaya ng Bayan (HMB), the precursor to the New People’s Army (NPA) under the leadership of the Communist Party of the Philippines (CPP).
 Despite his military background, Simbulan’s exposure to the injustices perpetrated by the ruling class and the military’s role in suppressing the masses awakened his revolutionary spirit.